 During the 2020 Black Lives Matter protests, which happened as a result of the murder of George Floyd by the police, a woman was arrested for protesting.
 She had been fighting against police brutality against the African American population, and as a result, she was sentenced to 12 months in federal prison.

-Also, in 2021, one of the local churches in MobileOpens in a new tab., Alabama had a Black Lives Matter sign on it.
+Also, in 2021, one of the local churches in Mobile, Alabama had a Black Lives Matter sign on it.
 One of the citizens of the community stole the sign to show their hatred for the African American Community.

 LGBTQ+ Community